abradshaw/getting-started-with-satellite-6/troubleshooting/capsules__proxies.md

 ###Capsules / Proxies

-If you are using DHCP / TFTP / DNS proxies, its always worth doublechecking your definitions.
+If you are using DHCP / TFTP / DNS proxies, its always worth double-checking your definitions.

 ####Subnet
 Go to you **Subnet** definition (Infrastructure > Subnets), and make sure that the **Capsules** page has the correct entries on it.